 - In a medium bowl, whisk together the heavy cream, eggs, thyme, nutmeg, Parmigiano Reggiano cheese, 1/4 teaspoon salt and 1/4 teaspoon pepper.
 Mix well.

 - Spread the cooked leeks over the pre-baked pie shell, taking care not to puncture the crust (it may be fragile around rim, or where there are air bubbles).
 Pour the egg mixture over top.
-Bake at 325 degrees for 45-55 minutes, or until the custard is set but still moist.
+Bake at 325°F for 45-55 minutes, or until the custard is set but still moist.
 Serve hot or warm.

 - Notes: Be sure to clean the leeks well, especially between leaves where there can be a lot of grit.
-If your crust cracks during pre-baking, patch it lightly with a paste of flour and water before adding the filling, otherwise it will leak.

 - Freezer-Friendly Instructions: The quiche can be frozen for up to 3 months.
 Remove the quiche from the freezer about 24 hours prior to serving and reheat it, covered with foil, in a 325°F oven until hot in the center.